 Most bikers have ridden at night.
 Sometimes you can’t avoid it, or maybe you just enjoy it!
 It can be pretty, with city lights or starry skies and the open road – but it can also be extremely dangerous.
-Night riding is not impossible, you just need to make smart choices and be cautious on the night roads.
+Riding a motorcycle at night is not impossible, you just need to make smart choices and be cautious on the darker roads.

 The number one cause of nighttime accidents is a lack of visibility.
 Beyond the obvious lack of sunlight, riders experience impaired depth perception vision impairment due to fatigue.
 When riding with decreased visibility, try the following:

 There are other hazards to consider when riding at night.
 If you live in the country, animals such as deer are more likely to make an appearance in the evening.
 Be cautious and watch out for animals crossing the road.
 Country and city riders alike should be vigilant for inebriated drivers, especially on the weekend.
 According to the Insurance Institute for Highway Safety, "Forty-eight percent of motorcyclist deaths in 2018 occurred on weekends, and those deaths were more likely to occur after 6 p.m. compared with weekdays."
 Proactive driving, additional lighting and slower speeds will help keep you safe when riding your motorcycle at night.Tweet

 Regular maintenance will keep your mobile home siding looking new and last longer.
 Use our quick tips to keep your siding looking good.

 Do you remember when you were young and had to check under your bed for monsters before you could go to sleep?
 I sure do!